setvisible/range-id-convertor/README.md

         31292327

-As you see here, some identifiers are still *packed* (lines 3 and 6).
+As you see here, some identifiers are *packed* (here, lines 3 and 6).

 *D'oh!*

+How to expand them quickly?

-The solution is to paste the identifiers in **RangeIDConvertor** before, to get them unpacked.
+The solution is to paste the identifiers in **RangeIDConvertor**.

+- RangeIDConvertor expands the ID ranges.
+- RangeIDConvertor converts them to the specific format of a pre/post-processing tool.

 ## Installation